 SUBMISSION OF MANUSCRIPT:

 All manuscripts are subject to rapid peer review, keep the review time as short as possible and all the decisions to accept, revise, or refuse a paper will be made by the editors.
-Submit all the manuscripts to the editor via e-mail as "attachment" to the email addresses email@example.com, firstname.lastname@example.org and email@example.com and online submission procedures also available on journal website http://www.editorialmanager.com/openaccessjournals/.
+Submit all the manuscripts to the editor via e-mail as "attachment" to the email addresses firstname.lastname@example.org, email@example.com and online submission procedures also available on journal website https://www.scholarscentral.org/submission/international-drug-research-technology.html.
 A manuscript number will be emailed to the corresponding author by the editorial office after the submission of manuscript if corresponding author do not get manuscript number then contact to the electronic address of journal, firstname.lastname@example.org.

 MANUSCRIPT FORMAT & STYLE:

 The manuscripts are considered with the understanding that the work described has not been published previously; that it is not under consideration for publication anywhere else.
 The journal and/or editorial members/or its publisher will not be held legally responsible for, any claim for compensation, any consequence arising from the use of the information contained in this journal.